wasimakram516/EchoEcho/README.md

 # EchoEcho Social Media Platform

 Welcome to the EchoEcho Social Media Platform repository.
-EchoEcho is a platform designed to foster community and connectivity through real-time communication and robust user interactions.
-This monorepo contains both the client and server code necessary to run the EchoEcho application.
+EchoEcho is designed to foster community and connectivity through real-time communication and robust user interactions.
+This repository contains both the client and server code necessary to run the EchoEcho application using the Next.js and Node.js frameworks.

 ## Structure

 The repository is structured as follows:

-- `client`: The React frontend of the platform.
+- `client`: The Next.js frontend of the platform.
-- `server`: The Node.js/Express.js backend which includes the API and server logic.
+- `server`: The Node.js/Express.js backend including the API and server logic.

 ## Getting Started